-Course:UASERP 370A, 370B American Sign Language (UA SERP370A and UA SERP370B, 4.0 Credit Hours) Grade: 9-12 All Year Course offered at: AHS CDO IRHS (Online) Prerequisites: No one on to American Sign Language course will study the parameters, synt parameters, syntax, sentence types, pluralizations, fingerspelling numbers and sign modulation.
-Additionally, students will learn about facial expressions, body language, nouns and verbs, modals, sign space, timeline and time modulations, classifiers, lexicalized fingerspelling, conceptual accuracy, conversational regulators, regional dialects and variations, and pronomilization.
+Course:UASERP370A, 370B American Sign Language (UA SERP370A and UA SERP370B, 4.0 Credit Hours) Grade: 9-12 All Year Course offered at: AHS CDO IRHS (Online) Prerequisites: Non ne Students enrolling in the Introduction to American Sign Language course will study the parameters, syntax k, sentence types, plur ralizations, fingerspelling numbers and sign modulation.
+Additi modulation.
+Additionally, students will learn about facial expressions, body language, nouns and verbs, modals, sign space, timeline a and time modulations, classifiers, lexicalized fingerspelling, cond fingerspelling, conceptual accuracy, conversational regulators, regional dialects and variations, and pronomilizatio and pronomilization.
 This course will also include an overview of deaf history and culture.
 This course carries a weighted grade.
-Sophomores may be permitted to tal ke this course based on fulfillment of prerequisites and/or available seating.
+Sophomores may be permitted to take this course based on fulfillment of prerequisites and/or available seating.